 If you would like to reach a larger audience with your social media updates, then hashtags might be the answer.

 Hashtags are simply keywords or phrases you add to your updates with a # sign before them.
 If people see a hashtag, they can click on it to see more status updates with that hashtag.
-In this post, we’re going to look at how you can potentially reach more people with your social media updates using hashtags.
+In this post, we’re going to teach you how to use hashtags to get more exposure on social media.

 Social Networks That Support Hashtags

 Hashtags originally gained their popularity on Twitter, but have since spread to other social networks including Facebook, Google+, Instagram, and even Pinterest.

 With exception to Google+, you will have to research the best keywords to add as hashtags to your social media updates.
 Google+, on the other hand, will evaluate your status update and add a hashtag to it if you do not add one.
 So if you’re really stuck on ideas, you can always post a status update to Google+ and see what it suggests, then go from there.